shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

         }
 ```

 Now we have the total Lamports that are owned by the receiver.
 We can send the remaining Lamports to the sender.
-At last, we set the escrow_account balance to 0.
-And then we can return `Ok(())`.
+At last, we set the `escrow_account` balance to 0, then we can return the result `Ok(())`.

 ```rs
         **receiver_account.try_borrow_mut_lamports()? += lamport_streamed_to_receiver;